d-kleine/Reinforcement-Learning/Project3_Collaboration-competition/Report.md

 * Improving network architecture, including normalization and dropout
 * Finetuning hyperparameters
 * Using the symmetry of the environment that two agents can share experiences
-* other types of Actor-Critic algorithms (e.g. PPO, A3C, and D4PG) that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.
+* Other types of Actor-Critic algorithms (e.g. PPO, A3C, and D4PG) that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.
-* more advanced DDPG algorithms (e.g. Twin Delayed DDPG)
+* More advanced DDPG techniques (e.g. Twin Delayed DDPG, DDPG with Prioritized Experience Replay)